spellzed/spellzed/README.md

-Hello World!

-# About Me
+# Hi There 👋

+Welcome to my GitHub profile.

-I work in Incident Response and mainly use GitHub for my testing and tinkering.
-I occasionally write.
+I mainly use GitHub for testing out cybersecurity tools and scripts and general tinkering.

+## My Blog

+You can find my DFIR walkthroughs and downloads at (☞ﾟヮﾟ)☞ [my blog](https://spellzed.github.io/spellzedblog/).

+## Contact Me 📫

+Checkout the sidebar

+Have a good one!

+spellzed